East Carroll Parish School Board

 East Carroll Parish School Board is a school district headquartered in Lake Providence, Louisiana, United States.
-The districts serves East Carroll Parish.
+The district's boundaries are that of East Carroll Parish.

 In the 2012–2013 school year, East Carroll Parish public schools had the third highest rate of improvement statewide in the annual end-of-course examinations administered in Algebra I and English II.

 School uniforms

 The district requires all students in grades Kindergarten through 8 to wear school uniforms.